osctl - command line interface for container management.

 removed.

-ct netif ip ls
+ct netif ip ls [ctid [ifname]] -H, --hide-header

 Do not show header, useful for scripting.

-, --list
+-L, --list

 List available parameters and exit.

-parameters
+-o, --output parameters

 Select parameters to output.

-parameters
+-s, --sort parameters

 Sort output by parameters, comma separated.

-version
+-v, --version version

 Filter by IP version.

-[options] ctid ifname addrct netif ip add
+ct netif route add [options] ctid ifname addrct netif ip add),

 or you can route addr via another hostaddr that is already on ifname

-.
-Applicable only for routed interfaces. --via
+using option --via.
+Applicable only for routed interfaces. --via hostaddr

 Route addr via hostaddr. hostaddr must be a host IP address on

-ifname that has already been added using ct netif ip add
+ifname that has already been added using ct netif ip add.

-ct netif route del
+ct netif route del [options] ctid ifname addr|all -v, --version n

-, these options can specify which IP versions should
+If addr is all, these options can specify which IP versions should

 be removed.
 If no option is given, both IPv4 and IPv6 routes are